 2. Find out if the roof is under warranty

 If you have recently purchased the home, look at whether the existing roof is still under warranty.
 You might have received that information upon purchasing the house.
 If not, try to get in touch with the people from whom you purchased the home, or review any repair records.

-Figure out which — if any — of these warranties are in effect, what they cover and how to make a warranty claim.
-Find out if there are stipulations in the warranty about who needs to do the work and how it needs to be done.
-If your home is new, you might also have coverage under a new-home warranty.
+If your home is new, you might also have some coverage under a new-home warranty.
 The Federal Trade Commission offers guidelines on how such warranties typically work.

 In addition to warranties, you might also want to look at the local bylaws of your housing association.
-For example, if you live in a townhouse community, it might be that your housing association is actually responsible for replacing the roof.
+For example, if you live in a townhouse community, your housing association might actually be responsible for replacing the roof.

 3. Decide whether to repair or replace

 Assuming you don’t have any warranty coverage, you’ll need to decide whether to repair or replace the roof.
 Calculate how near the roof is to its natural “end of life.”
 You should be able to get that information from your roof inspector or the warranty information.

 If the roof still has 10 or 15 years left in it, and the cost of the repairs is relatively inexpensive, it might be worth doing a repair.
 Just make sure you’re not throwing money at a temporary fix to a problem that soon will require a complete replacement.

 4. Get multiple quotes